-> Sea salt particularly good for slow oxidizers.
-Consuming some sea salt may help raise the sodium level slightly in slow oxidizers, as these individuals are excreting excessive sodium.
+Sea salt particularly helpful for slow oxidizers.
+Consuming sea salt every day can help raise the sodium level slightly in slow oxidizers because these individuals lose too much sodium in the urine.
 Consuming sea salt is strongly recommended for these people unless they are salt-sensitive due to other pathology.

 SODIUM AND FAST OXIDATION